doriangrayjustforaday/courseproject3/README.txt

 About the script and the tidy dataset
 -------------------------------------
-I created a script called runanalysis.R which will merge the test and training sets together.
+I created a script called run_analysis.R which will merge the test and training sets together.
 Prerequisites for this script:

 1. the UCI HAR Dataset must be extracted and..